theman-oj10/CareerSync/docs/UserGuide.md

 Using this function, you can set the deadline to a task under an internship so that you won't miss the deadline!

-**Format:** `setdeadline INDEX_INTERNSHIP /selecttask INDEX_TASK /deadline DEADLINE`
+**Format:** `setdeadline INDEX /selecttask INDEX /deadline DEADLINE`

-- `INDEX_INTERNSHIP` is the index of the internship with the task you want to set the deadline for.
-- `INDEX_TASK` is the index of the task that you want to set the deadline for.
+- The two `INDEX` denote the internship index and task index respectively.
 - `DEADLINE` is the deadline you want to set for the task.
 It must be in the format `DD/MM/YYYY`, and a valid date.

 <div markdown="span" class="alert alert-success">